 After surgery, patients are taken directly to the intensive care unit (ICU).
 The time spent in the ICU varies on the individual patient's condition.
 An average hospital stay is between one and two months and may be longer.
 Once patients leave the ICU, they move to the solid organ transplant unit (SOTU) or the pediatric unit.
 Once on these units, activity and diet are advanced as quickly as possible.
 Most patients require Total Parenteral Nutrition (TPN) for a short period of time as they advance to oral feedings.
-Adult patients will start on a clear liquid diet a few days after transplant and will advance to a no-added-salt diet as soon as they can tolerate solid foods.
-Most children require a time of enteral (naso-gastric/feeding tube) feedings to support their wound healing and growth and development.
+Adult patients will advance to a full diet.
+Most children require a time of enteral (Naso-gastric/feeding tube) feedings to support their wound healing and growth and development.
 Activity will also be advanced as tolerated.
-Patients are encouraged to be out of bed and active as much as possible.
-Physical and occupational therapy will be started as early as possible to help with activity.
+Patients are encouraged to be out of bed and active as their condition allows.
+Physical and occupational therapy will assist and encourage patients to be active, which improves recovery.

 At Nebraska Medicine, we have some of the most experienced physicians and nurses who take every step to prevent any of the potential complications that can occur following transplantation of the intestine or intestine/liver/pancreas.
 However, like any major surgery, complications can happen and include both surgical and medical complications.

 Surgical complications can include, but are not limited to, the following: